Epigonation: History

 The epigonation's origin is uncertain.
 According to some authorities it was a decorated tablion or thigh-shield awarded to officials in the Byzantine Empire, originally military and later civilian.
 According to others it was originally an ornamental handkerchief, called at that date encheirion, "hand cloth", which received its present form and name in the twelfth century.
 The encheirion is first depicted in the Menologion of Basil II.
 In the former case it has no Western Christian counterpart; in the latter it would correspond to the Sub-cinctorium, used by Roman popes in solemn masses.

 It is also said that it was used to carry documents relating to one's position in the Church.
 Papers such as those certifying one's ordination and rank would be most relevant when travelling.
 Carrying them in the Liturgy would be symbolic of bearing one's authority to conduct the Holy things of the Liturgy.

 During the Mystery (Sacrament) of Ordination, a priest or deacon is taken in procession three times around the Holy Table (altar), after each circuit he bows down before the bishop and kisses his epigonation and his right hand.
 Also, in some liturgical traditions, when a bishop performs a lesser ordination, such as the setting-apart of a subdeacon, he lays his epigonation over the candidate's head as he says the prayer.

 Armenian usage

 The gonker (epigonation) is used exclusively by the two Catholicoi of the Armenian Apostolic Church and is granted occasionally with special authorization to patriarchs.
 The Catholicos of the Armenian Catholic Church also wears it, although it does not appear to be exclusive to him.
 The recently ordained archbishop for the Armenian Catholic Archeparchy of Constantinople wore a gonker at his ordination.

 An image of Saint Blaise of Sebaste in the Armenian Catholic parish of San Nicola da Tolentino in Rome depicts the saint wearing a gonker.

-Vesting prayer (the same as Nabedrennik)

-Gird thee with thy sword upon thy thigh, O thou most Mighty: according to thy worship and renown.